magento/devdocs/guides/v2.1/ui_comp_guide/ui_component_explained.md

 * the Form component has Fieldsets, Tabs, and inner fields

-* the Listing component has Filters, Columns, Bookmark components, and others
+* the Listing component has Filters, Columns, Bookmark component, and others

 ### JavaScript class